 If your computer connects to the Internet by any method:

 1. Do you keep personal identifying information (PII), such as Social Security numbers, account numbers, passwords or financial records on a computer connected to the Internet?

 2. Do you check the validity of site certificates when sending sensitive information to another website?

-3. Do you check for locks (bottom right browser status line) or the notation that the site is secure (https:// = secure = lock in status line) prior to entering sensitive information to that site?
+3. Do you check for locks (bottom right browser status line or next to URL) or the notation that the site is secure (https://) prior to entering sensitive information to that site?

 4. Do you trust those you share your PC with, i.e. co-workers, relatives and roommates?